Introduction

 Receive the certificate – ensure it’s the most up-to-date version before attaching it to disclosure documentation.

-Why Form 34 Matters
+Why Form 34 Matters for Seller Disclosure in Queensland

 For Buyers: Protects them from hidden costs or disputes.